yaxu/icfp24/src/icfp.md

 fig5b = stack [fast (hold 1.5) p,
                slow (hold 2) p
               ]
-    where p = interlace [atom "red", atom "purple"]
+    where p = interlace [atom red, atom purple]
 ```

 ![](../figures/fig5b.pdf)\

-The fragmentation in the first example doesn't matter in practice though, and we
-can consider the two resulting patterns to be equivalent.
+In practice we can consider the patterns to be equivalent -- the overall
+structure is the same, whether or not contituent events have become fragmented
+by transformations.

 # Masking and restructuring patterns